To aid those considering homeschooling, or are new to this fantastic adventure, here are some helpful FAQs:

 To find out all about the yearly Nationally Standardized Testing requirement for homeschools in North Carolina visit the NC Department of Non-Public Education.
 Here is the link to the Nationally Standardized Testing Requirement page at the NC DNPE.

 For those new to homeschooling, this is not as scary as it seems!
 These tests are a wonderful tool to see how well your child(ren) are doing and where you may need to spend some more time.
 They are also a great way to evaluate how well your curriculum is working for your child(ren).
 We are only required to test, we are NOT required to have any particular score.
 Even if your child didn’t fill in the bubbles completely and received a zero, you have met the yearly requirement.
 That example is to take away the anxiety of testing.

 Here are some options to meet the yearly Nationally Standardized Testing requirement:

 - You can administer the test yourself.
 There is a list of test vendors at the NC DNPE.

-- There are more options!
-Please see The Homeschool Gossip’s List of Enrichment Classes and Services for the most current list of test services.
+- For testing services to have your child tested by someone else, please see The Homeschool Gossip’s List of Enrichment Classes and Services for the most current list of test services.

 For our neighbors that homeschooling in South Carolina, we share lots of social events, but our homeschooling laws are different.
 Here is a link to a group that can help you figure it all out! http://www.carolinahomeschooler.com/